fugue/regula/docs/src/examples/waive-and-disable.md

 }
 ```

-Now there are just two rule results: 1 PASS and 1 WAIVED.
+Now there are just 4 rule results: 3 PASS and 1 WAIVED.
 As you can see, the rule `tf_aws_iam_admin_policy` was totally ignored.

 Nice job!
 You just configured Regula to disable a rule.